Whitebock/Whitebock/README.md

 ## welcome

 I'm Sven, thanks for checking out my page.
 I love learning new technologies and working with fun, enthusiastic people.
-I currently remotely work as a PropTech Cloud Developer while living in Heidelberg, Germany.
+I'm a Cloud Developer from Germany living in Osaka, Japan.
 Feel free to send me a message.

 ### links